ojaha065/simplePHPLoginSystem/README.md

 #### /js
 This folder includes all .js files needed for the user interface to work.
 #### /utils
 This folder includes the backbone of the system.
-It has .php files for connecting to the database, login in and out and registering an new account.
+It has .php files for connecting to the database, login in and out, registering a new account and modifying existing accounts.
 There's also scripts.js that includes general JavaScript goodies for the user interface.
-You need to insert your database info to databaseConnect.php, check database section below for help.
+You need to insert your database info to databaseConnect.php, check the setup section down below for help.
 #### LICENSE
 You should read this before using this.
 It's just a normal MIT license tho.
 #### README.md
 This file.
 #### account.php
 This is the account management page.
-Users can change their password here.
+Users can change their username or password here.
 #### index.php
 This file is here just for the demo.
 The users can only see the page if they are logged in.
 Otherwise they are redirected to the login page.
 #### login.php